 The first step is the hardest.
 Realizing that being rejected does hurt can be difficult.
 Most writers experience rejection in one of the following ways:

 - Being too confident – If you work on becoming overly confident you could become too confident that you know what you are doing and getting rejected won’t change anything.
 If you feel that you are skilled at everything then you may not be convinced by yourself or others that you can do it.
-This can cause you to do some damage to your writing career.
+You may push forth articles about your favorite hobbies such as food, rather than those ideas that connect with your readers. that This can cause you to do some damage to your writing career.
 If you feel that you can’t be rejected or that you are better than everybody else then you may get stuck on a plateau.
 Instead of seeing yourself as a complete beginner you might instead start to focus on how you can improve your skills.
 Becker-Phelps has said that improving your skills is much easier to do if you focus on improving one small part of your game instead of becoming a master at it all.

 - Lack of self-awareness – Another reason why people feel that getting rejected can hit you hard is because of how low most of us place their feelings on what others may say, how other people may look at them, etc. Many authors have said that learning to “write with no emotion” helped them a lot in overcoming the “writer’s block.”
 The key here is for you to realize that what you’re really worried about is not the actual writing part at all.
 The key to this technique is to stop focusing on the negative emotions that you have going on when you get rejected and instead try to focus on how well or how little you know about the topic at hand.
 Becker-Phelps has also said that this can help you overcome writer’s block as well.

 Cassy is a teacher and writer.
 She is an advocate of self-love, so she makes sure always share about it.
 Currently, she is doing freelance writing and lives with her dog.